Sabina Sciubba: Brazilian Girls - The New York Years

-Solo career
+The band disbanded in 2019, just after the release of their fourth studio album "Let's make Love".

+Back to Europe - Toujours

+Sciubba moves back to France in 2009.

 Her solo record, called Toujours, was released on February 18, 2014, on Bar None Records and Naim Edge, UK on March 23, 2014.

 Sabina's album was welcomed with overwhelmingly positive reviews.

 The Boston Globe reviewer Rebecca Ostriker calls Sabina "a goddess".

 Jon Pareles from The New York Times describes her as nonchalant, elusive, sophisticated and resolutely hedonistic.

 Allmusic says "Toujours is an album of true originality, executed with humor, warmth, and spark, and captivating from beginning to end."

 Q magazine calls it "A thoughtful solo debut", Uncut calls Sabina "A Dietrich pour nos jours".

 In 2009 Sciubba records the song 'Silence is golden' on Forro in the Dark's album 'Light a candle'.

 In 2011, Sciubba sings at the Lincoln Center, premiering 'Goldkind', a musical fairytale composed by Sciubba and Anthony Korf, accompanied by Riverside Symphony.

 She also composes and sings on Pretty Good Dance Moves's 2012 album Limo.

 On the collaboration project with Big Gigantic in 2012, she appears on the track "Love Letters".